jvogt2306/billman/README.md

 # BillMan

+BillMan is an Application which help Users to manage your receipt and save the documents in the cloud.
+Furthemore the app give a summery about the costs.

 The project has been realised as part of the course 'Mobile Computing' at Hochschule Ruhr West - University of Applied Sciences by lecturer Michael Schellenbach.

 ### Module Requirements